 - International Civil Aviation Organisation

 - Ministry of Transport

 - Civil Aviation Authority of New Zealand

 - Airways Corporation of New Zealand

 - Board of Airline Representatives New Zealand Inc

 - Airports

 - Airlines

-- · Pilots.
+- Pilots.

-Below we outline the role each party plays in relation to flight paths and noise management at the airport.
+Below we outline the role each party plays in relation to flight paths and noise management.